Alerts

 Alert evaluation period

 When evaluating alerts, we evaluate the alert signal for a period of 7 years historically and 1 year into the future.
-This is effectively the same as going into Signal Explorer and evaluating the same signal with a date range of 7 years in the past & 1 year into the future.
+This is effectively the same as going into Plotter and evaluating the same signal with a date range of 7 years in the past & 1 year into the future.

 This affects the alert preview and alert events, which display the signal as a time series chart with 7 years history and 1 year into the future, giving you historical context of how the alert signal has changed over time.